‘Circle of greed’: How a $1 million teacher scheme left hundreds of uncertified teachers in Texas classrooms

 “It almost got me in tears, man,” said Williams, a 1967 graduate of Jack Yates Senior High School in the city’s predominantly Black Greater Third Ward neighborhood, told CNN Friday evening.
 “We are fighting hard to overcome, to show that we are more than qualified. … I’m just being straight up with you.”

-And, prosecutors said, more than 200 people certified to teach paid to have someone else take the state certification exam and now are scattered in classrooms across Texas.
+Prosecutors say more than 200 people paid to have someone else take the state certification exam and now are scattered in classrooms across Texas.
+Local and state education officials are scrambling to track down the now-certified teachers who cheated.

+The Houston Independent School District employees arrested were Vincent Grayson, a longtime teacher and head basketball coach at Booker T. Washington High School, described by prosecutors as the scheme’s ringleader, along with Nicholas Newton, the school’s assistant principal and the alleged test taker who helped educators fraudulently pass hundreds of tests.

 “The most important thing to me is the ringleaders have been identified and are being rooted out of our home school district … and the fact that they held positions of power there, where they were held in esteem by the children, is the very worst part of this crime,” Harris County District Attorney Kim Ogg told reporters Monday.